 Yes, in some cases, when the municipality or the competent distributor finds that one of the conditions for entitlement to the supply is missing or has changed.

-CAUTION: If the customer no longer meets the requirements for the gas social benefit(e.g. the person who is the owner of the supply changes) they must inform the supplier.
-Otherwise, if customers continue to receive the benefit without being entitled to it, a procedure will be activated to recover the sums paid out, for which they were no longer entitled.
+CAUTION: If the customer no longer meets the requirements for the gas social bonus (e.g. the person who is the owner of the supply changes) they must inform the supplier.
+Otherwise, if customers continue to receive the bonus without being entitled to it, a procedure will be activated to recover the sums paid out, for which they were no longer entitled.

 The automatic bonus disbursement method is operational according to the provisions of ARERA resolution no.63/21 and subsequent amendments from the second half of 2021 and, for direct customers, the quotas due are recognized, credited to the bill, by your gas supplier.
 For indirect customers, the disbursement takes place, as usual, through a third party and by domiciled bank transfer.